stijn-dejongh/lovecraft_public_domain/manuscript/statement_of_randolph_carter.md

 scene; and Warren appeared to make some mental calculations.
 Then he returned to the sepulchre, and using his spade as a lever, sought to pry up the slab lying nearest to a stony ruin which may have been a monument in its day.
 He did not succeed, and motioned to me to come to his assistance.
 Finally our combined strength loosened the stone, which we raised and tipped to one side.

 The removal of the slab revealed a black aperture, from which rushed an effluence of miasmal gases so nauseous that we started back in horror.
 After an interval, however, we approached the pit again, and found the exhalations less unbearable.
 Our lanterns disclosed the top of a flight of stone steps, dripping with some detestable ichor of the inner earth, and bordered by moist walls encrusted with nitre.
 And now for the first time my memory records verbal discourse, Warren addressing me at length in his mellow tenor voice; a voice singularly unperturbed by our awesome surroundings.

-  "I'm sorry to have to ask you to stay on the surface, " he said, "but it would be a crime to let anyone with your frail nerves go down there.
+_"I'm sorry to have to ask you to stay on the surface"_, he said, _"but it would be a crime to let anyone with your frail nerves go down there.
 You can't imagine, even from what you have read and from what I've told you, the things I shall have to see and do.
 It's fiendish work, Carter, and I doubt if any man without ironclad sensibilities could ever see it through and come up alive and sane.
 I don't wish